- The C8 Grand Sport made its debut at the 12 Hours of Sebring.

 Read: Dealer Meeting Leak Points To Corvette’s Next Shake-Up As One Hybrid Replaces Another

-The car showcased at Sebring also features black wheels similar to those on the C7-generation Grand Sport, paired with red brake calipers.
+The example spotted at Sebring also featured black wheels reminiscent of the C7-generation Grand Sport, contrasted by a set of red brake calipers peeking through.

 All signs point towards the new Corvette Grand Sport premiering with Chevy’s latest-generation small-block V8 known as the LS6.
-This will be a 6.7-liter naturally-aspirated V8 tipped to use direct and port fuel injection, helping it deliver roughly 550 hp.
+In this application, it is believed to be a 6.7-liter naturally aspirated V8.
+The engine is expected to use both direct and port fuel injection, helping it produce roughly 550 hp.

 Chevy hasn’t just been developing this ‘base’ version of the Grand Sport.
 Recent reports state that a new Grand Sport X is also just around the corner, serving as a replacement to the existing E-Ray, reportedly sporting all-wheel drive, a front-mounted electric motor, and delivering a combined 721 hp.